microservices-demo/microservices-demo/docs/deployment/kubernetes.md

 ### Setup Weave Flux

-* Create a file called flux.conf similar to the one displayed below
+* Locally create a file called flux.conf similar to the one displayed below filling in applicable values
-* Fill in values that are applicable to your deployment

 ```
 git: